rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/pod-security-standards.md

 ## Upgrade to Pod Security Standards (PSS)

 Ensure that you migrate all PSPs to another workload security mechanism.
 This includes mapping your current PSPs to Pod Security Standards for enforcement with the [PSA controller](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
-If the PSA controller won't meet all of your organization's needs, we recommend that you use a policy engine, such as [Kubewarden](https://www.kubewarden.io/), [Kyverno](https://kyverno.io/), or [NeuVector](https://neuvector.com/).
+If the PSA controller won't meet all of your organization's needs, we recommend that you use a policy engine, such as [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper), [Kubewarden](https://www.kubewarden.io/), [Kyverno](https://kyverno.io/), or [NeuVector](https://neuvector.com/).
 Refer to the documentation of your policy engine of choice for more information on how to migrate from PSPs.

 :::caution
 You must add your new policy enforcement mechanisms _before_ you remove the PodSecurityPolicy objects.
 If you don't, you may create an opportunity for privilege escalation attacks within the cluster.